ShivanS93/100-days-of-code/r1-log.md

 ## R1D91
 Completed Chapter 2 of Hands On Machine Learning.
 One thing I learned - Machine learning is not easy...yet.
 Now, time to tackle Chapter 3 which looks at classification
 Day 47 of data.

+## R1D92
+Completed chapter 6 of Python for Data Analysis.
+Learnt about using Excel, API, and databases and turning this into pandas dataframes.
+Looking briefly into Chapter 3 of Hands on Machine Learning.
+Day 48 of Data.
+Day 48 of data.